Google Image Search is a powerful tool.

 Like many of you, I use Google's awesome search capabilities on a daily basis.

-I tap into it for research when writing articles, searches for interesting things, or just to discover a better way to cook a burger.
+I tap into Google for research when writing articles, searching for exciting things, or discovering a better way to cook a burger.
 I use Google a lot!
-In fact, I’ve come to rely on Google for its amazing capabilities for so many things I think I would be lost without it.
-So, kudos to Google for their outstanding work in creating such a powerful tool in their Google Image Search
+I’ve come to rely on Google for its unique capabilities for so many things I think I would be lost without it.
+So, kudos to Google for their outstanding work in creating such a powerful tool in their Google Image Search.

 I think most people use Google for basic search needs, and it’s great for that.
-A while back I discovered a powerful tool within Google that I want to share with you all today.
-In my previous post, titled “Social Media Directory.
-About Me… Socially Speaking” I shared my list of approved links of where to see my art and learn more about me and my artworks.
-This post is of a different nature.
-Today’s post shows you how to find the unapproved use of your images in this amazingly huge world we know as the Internet.
-And it really is amazing.
-As of December 2012 there where an estimated 634 million webs sites worldwide, with 51 million sites launched just last year (source: http://royal.pingdom.com/2013/01/16/internet-2012-in-numbers).
-And you know what? it’s not slowing down.
-At this pace, there will a billion web sites worldwide in no time.
+I discovered a powerful tool within Google that I want to share with you all today—in my previous post, “Social Media Directory.
+About Me… Socially Speaking” I shared my list of approved links to where to see my art and learn more about me and my artwork.
+This post is different.
+Today’s post shows you how to find the unapproved use of your images in this amazingly colossal world we know as the Internet.
+It is fantastic that as of December 2012, there were an estimated 634 million websites worldwide, with 51 million launched just last year (source: http://royal.pingdom.com/2013/01/16/internet-2012-in-numbers).
+And you know what?
+It’s not slowing down.
+At this pace, there will be a billion websites worldwide in no time.
 That’s both exciting and scary.
 Exciting because of the information and resources just a few clicks away – 24/7.
-I say scary because it makes one wonder how they can protect their images from being stolen and used inappropriately.
+I say difficult because it makes one wonder how to protect their images from being stolen and misused.

 Artists, photographers, and designers know how hard it is to protect their images.
 I see it all the time.
-You take a great photo – it gets copied and reloaded on some web site – then edited and loaded onto another, etc. etc. After all, it’s amazingly easy now.
+You take a great photo – it gets copied and reloaded on some website – then edited and loaded onto another, etc. After all, it’s straightforward now.
 We all have Photoshop and an Internet connection.
 Most of us can update our sites now from our phones.
-We’ve come a long way, technology-wise, in the last couple of decades with this World Wide Web.
+Technology-wise, we’ve come a long way in the last couple of decades with this World Wide Web.

 So, with that in mind, how does a creative person know when their images are being used?
-Here’s how… use Google image search feature.
-Now you can explore the web in an entirely new way by beginning your Google search with an image.
-Learn more about images on the web and your own photos.
+Here’s how to use the Google image search feature.
+You can explore the web entirely by beginning your Google search with an image.
+Learn more about ideas on the web and your photos.

 Let's Try This